Adam Frank fell in love with astronomy when he was 5 years old and the affair has never cooled.

 Adam also describes himself as an "evangelist of science."
 His commitment to showing others the beauty and power of science has led him to a second career as a popular writer and speaker on the subject.

 He is the co-founder of National Public Radio’s 13.7: Cosmos and Culture blog as well as a regular on-air commentator for All Things Considered.
 He also contributes occasionally to The New York Times.
-Adam is the author of two books.
-The first, The Constant Fire: Beyond the Religion and Science Debate, focuses on perspectives on science and human spirituality that went beyond the usual creationism vs. Richard Dawkins debate.
+Adam is the author of three books.
+The most recent, Light of the Stars: Alien Worlds and the Fate of the Earth, explores a new vision for climate change and the human future by placing them both in their proper “astrobiological” context.
+Climate change may likely be an expected consequence of any civilization on any planet developing an advanced industrial civilization.
+Adam’s first book, The Constant Fire: Beyond the Religion and Science Debate, focuses on perspectives on science and human spirituality that went beyond the usual creationism vs. Richard Dawkins debate.
 About Time: Cosmology and Culture at the Twilight of the Big Bang explores the links between changing conceptions of cosmology and the human experience of time.
 He is also the author of a textbook Astronomy: At Play in the Cosmos.
 You can also sign up for his free Coursera course "Confronting The Big Questions: Highlights of Modern Astronomy".